-Reactions

-Also, InChI is not suitable for very large compounds; technically, InChI input may not contain more than 1023 atoms.
+Originally, InChI was not considered suitable for very large compounds; technically, InChI input is by default limited to not more than 1023 atoms.
+However, since v.
+1.05 there exists an experimental support for molecules up to 32767 atoms.

 Please note that there are IUPAC InChI subcommittee working groups currently addressing some of these matters.
 Details of these efforts can be found at: